mycpuorg/mycpuorg.github.io/_posts/2017-12-22-interview-with-GKH.md

 Welcome to the [Void Star Podcast Series](http://www.mycpu.org/about-interviews).
 This episode contains my conversation with Greg Kroah-Hartman.
 If you are not sure who GKH is, I'll save you the trouble of looking him up.
 Here is the excerpt from GKH's Wikipedia page:

-    Greg Kroah-Hartman (GKH) is a Linux kernel developer.
+"Greg Kroah-Hartman (GKH) is a Linux kernel developer.
 He is the current Linux kernel maintainer for the -stable branch, the staging subsystem, USB, driver core, debugfs, kref, kobject, and the sysfs kernel subsystems, Userspace I/O (with Hans J. Koch), and TTY layer.
 He also created linux-hotplug, the udev project, and the Linux Driver Project.
 He worked for Novell in the SUSE Labs division and, as of 1 February 2012, works at the Linux Foundation.
 He is a co-author of Linux Device Drivers (3rd Edition) and author of Linux Kernel in a Nutshell, and used to be a contributing editor for Linux Journal.
 He also contributes articles to LWN.net, the computing news site.
 Kroah-Hartman frequently helps in the documentation of the kernel and driver development through talks and tutorials.
 In 2006, he released a CD image of material to introduce a programmer to working on Linux device driver development.

-    Kroah-Hartman has been a strong advocate of a stable kernel–user space API.
+Kroah-Hartman has been a strong advocate of a stable kernel–user space API."

 # Show Notes:<a id="sec-1" name="sec-1"></a>